JackHanke/JackHanke.github.io/_posts/2025-01-23-neural-nets-from-scratch.md

 $$\mathcal{L} = \mathcal{L}_{rec} + \mathcal{L}_{reg} = \frac{1}{2}\sum_{i}(x_i - x_i')^2 - \frac{1}{2}\sum_{i}(1+2\log(\sigma_i)-\mu_i^2-\sigma_i^2).$$

-Because I have yet to implement an automatic differentiation engine, and I couldn't find anything on the internet, I had to compute the gradients for a VAE by h4eand.
+Because I have yet to implement an automatic differentiation engine, and I couldn't find anything on the internet, I had to compute the gradients for a VAE by hand.
 I first rewrote the regularization portion of the loss to match the output of $E$, namely

 $$\mathcal{L}_{reg} = \frac{1}{2}\exp(2\log\sigma) + \frac{1}{2}\mu^2 - \log\sigma - \frac{1}{2}.$$